sachajw/devops-adventure/01_setup.md

 - We recommend using a second disk if you have one in your machine to create the custom folder to house the VMDK
 - This splits up the I/O between the Windows OS and WSL2 which is just a stripped down virtual machine
 - Install Windows Terminal [here](https://docs.microsoft.com/en-us/windows/terminal/install) for easier management and get familiar with the documentation
-- Use this [documentation](https://www.windowscentral.com/how-install-ubuntu-2110-wsl-windows-10-and-11) to install the latest Ubuntu flavour, dont' bother with the Microsoft store
+- Use this [documentation](https://www.windowscentral.com/how-install-ubuntu-2110-wsl-windows-10-and-11) to install the latest Ubuntu flavour, dont' bother with the Microsoft store ( We recommend `Jammy JellyFish` at this time of writing)

 ## Configs for WSL
 #### Windows